 Content-Based Image Retrieval (CBIR) in Big Histological Image Databases

-Ana Carolina Borges Monteiro
+• Ana Carolina Borges Monteiro State University of Campinas (UNICAMP), Brazil Author

 Abstract